 Next I make a ‘V’ shape on top of the bed of sticks.
 I’ll position the ‘V’ so that the wind blows into it.
 This provides a chimney type effect and gets plenty of air to the fledgling fire.

-In the video below, I use birch bark as a tinder and ignite it using a firesteel, but regardless of how I light the fire, I carry out the same process for preparing my fire.
+In the video below, I use birch bark as a tinder and ignite it using a firesteel, but regardless of how I light a fire, I carry out the same process for preparing my fire.

 Once the tinder is lit, I grab a bundle of matchstick thin twigs in each hand and hold them over the tinder.
 Once this first stage of kindling is going, I place the next size up onto the fire, then the next and so on.